hastinbe/i3-volume/README.md

-  HERBE_PATH                  path to herbe VOLNOTI_PATH                path to volnoti-show CANBERRA_PATH               path to canberra-gtk-play NOTIFY_PATH                 path to notification command NO_NOTIFY_COLOR             disable colors in notifications USE_NOTIFY_SEND_PY          use notify-send.py instead of notify-send
+  HERBE_PATH                  path to herbe VOLNOTI_PATH                path to volnoti-show CANBERRA_PATH               path to canberra-gtk-play NOTIFY_PATH                 path to command that sends notifications NO_NOTIFY_COLOR             flag to disable colors in notifications USE_NOTIFY_SEND_PY          flag to use notify-send.py instead of notify-send
 ```

 ### Configuration